The Counter

 Wednesday Sep 04, 2024

-Trigger Warning: The descriptions used in this conversation are mild compared to what the dogs experience.
-However, some may find the information distressing.
+🚨 Trigger Warning: While descriptions in this conversation are mild compared to what the dogs endure, some listeners may find the content distressing.

 To learn more about Dog Research Exposed, please visit their website at dogresearchexposed.com.